petterreinholdtsen/battery-stats/README.md

     Copyright (C) 2003 Karl E. Jørgensen <karl@jorgensen.com>
     Copyright (C) 2012 Kevin Funk <kevin@kfunk.org>
-        Licensed under the GNU General Public License v2
+        Licensed under the GNU General Public License v2 Copyright (C) 2016 Petter Reinholdtsen <pere@hungry.com>

-    Adapted by Antonio Radici <antonio@dyne.org> to include libacpi and autotools support, see History for details

 What is it?
 ===========
 Battery-stats is a simple utility for collecting statistics about the laptop battery charge.
-Basically it will query APM at regular intervals and write the results to a log file ; from version 0.3.4 it also includes the ACPI support which can be enabled only on i386 and x86_64.
+Basically it will query ACPI at regular intervals and write the results to a log file.

 It also contains a simple plotting utility to show the battery charge over time.